nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_worker_class`
 The type of workers to use.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#worker-class).
+More details are available in the [Official Gunicorn `worker_class` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#worker-class).
 ```yaml
 build:
   gunicorn_worker_class: sync